 How to apply

-- Mail the completed application with a copy of your military discharge papers to:
+- Mail the completed application and copy of your discharge papers to:

 Department of Licensing